adjjn/Currency-Converter-Project/README.md

-# Currency Converter Project
+# Welcome to the Currency Converter Project!
-- Welcome to the Currency Converter Project!
-This is a simple web application that allows users to convert between different currencies.
+- This is a simple web application that allows users to convert between different currencies.
 - It's built using HTML, CSS, and JavaScript, and it utilizes real-time exchange rates from a reliable API.

 # Features